 The final exam will be a combination of multiple choice and short-answer questions, which will be based on the content you have read throughout the semester and discussed in our sessions.
-The final exam date is Wednesday, December 16, it will be posted on Blackboard.
+The final exam will be posted on Blackboard during finals week.